 - There are lots of Disney movies and shows available on demand in your stateroom!
 It's a very similar format to Disney+.

 - Schedule time to rest!
 Disney Cruises are WAY busier than a standard cruise – you'll get worn out quickly if you don't have downtime.
 We tried to schedule a rest time each afternoon with our kids.

 - This might be one of my hot take Disney Cruise tips – but we didn't buy the photo package and didn't regret it at all.
 It's kind of expensive, and each character handler is very willing to take a picture for you with your camera if you ask.

 And with that, this post got WAY longer than I thought it would. 🙂 We're at over 4,400 words as of the publish date – holy moly!
-That's a lot of Disney Cruise hacks.
+That's a whole lot of Disney Cruise tips & tricks.
 I hope I didn't overwhelm you with all of this info.
 If there are any Disney Cruise tips I missed, I'd love for you to leave your Disney Cruise hacks in the comments!